What I Do

 Now that this is cleared up, why should you hire me?

-- Having a professional set of eyes for your final proof allows you to gain the respect you deserve and allows you to close more sales.
+- Having a professional set of eyes for your final proof allows you to gain the respect you deserve and will enable you to close more sales.

 - Catching issues saves you money – you know the kind of expense you’d incur having to reprint a batch of brochures or repost hundreds of hours of website and online material because of a glaring mistake.